cyber-security-group39/cyber-security-group39/README.md

 🏗️ Installation & Usage

--1- Go to " deepsweep new " file path
+1- Go to " deepsweep new " file path.
--2- Then Run " python deepsweep.py "
+2- Then Run " python deepsweep.py ".